 Caramelized Onion Tart With Apples: I chose to make this because I liked the fact that this recipe was a mix of a savory and sweet flavors.
 Specifically, caramelized onions add a perfect flair to any recipe.
 Plus, this recipe called for Pastry Sheets which means I didn’t have to make the dough!
 Simple, easy, few ingredients, and delicious!
 What’s not to love?

 Sour Cream, Apples and

-Mustard-Crusted Pork Roasted With Shallots and Wine Sauce: I’m not going to lie — this recipe just LOOKED amazing from it’s picture so I decided on a whim to make it.
-Good thing I wasn’t dissapointed!
-I would have never thought to use Mustard, but it made the pork juicy and very flavorful.
+Mustard-Crusted Pork Roasted With Shallots and Wine Sauce: This recipe just LOOKED amazing from it’s picture so I decided on a whim to make it.
+Good thing I wasn’t dissappointed!
+The addition of mustard made the pork juicy and very flavorful.

 Step 1: Toss Shallots in Olive Oil

 Sage; Add to Pork

 Step 3: Bake at 400 Degrees for 95

 Minutes, Cut, Serve!

 Now, this next concoction was a mix of two recipes: Classic Sour Cherry Pie With Lattice Crust (crust) and Mixed Berry Pie With Ginger, Orange, and Almond Streusel (filling).
 Every time I make pie, I always end up with too many leftovers that do not get eaten in time.
 So, this time, I opted to make individualized berry pies.
 Plus, I found a super good deal at Kitchen Kaboodle ($2.95 each for Ramekins!).